What is a load cell?

 - Green to A– (Amplifier-, Output- (O-) or Signal- (S-))

-The HX711 uses a two wire interface (Clock and Data) for communication with Arduino and any of the GPIO pins should work but I have connected the Clock to Pin 5 and Data to Pin 4 because these are the pins specified in the Arduino library am going to use to read data from the HX711.
+The HX711 uses a two wire interface (Clock and Data) for communication with Arduino.
+Any of the GPIO pins should work but I have connected the Clock to Pin 5 and Data to Pin 4 because these are the pins specified in the Arduino library am going to use to read data from the HX711.

 Calibrating the Load Cell

-Before using the load cell as a weighing scale, we need to first calibrate the load cell using a known weight to get a calibration constant that will act as our reference for future measurements.
-There are a number of libraries that can be used to interface a load cell with Arduino but am going to use the HX711_ADC.h library.
+Before using the load cell as a weighing scale, we need to first calibrate the load cell.
+We use a known weight to get a calibration constant that will act as our reference for future measurements.
+There are a number of libraries that can be used to interface a load cell with Arduino.
+Am going to use the HX711_ADC.h library.

 After installing the library, you can look for the Calibration example in the Arduino IDE by going to File>Examples>HX711_ADC>Calibration